Reconstruction on Trees and Low-Degree Polynomials: Known Tree: Upper and Lower Bounds

 where $X'_L$ is the $\epsilon$-noisy version of $X_L$ (see Definition~\ref{def:noisy-reconstruction}). \end{theorem} \begin{proof}[Proof sketch.]
 As explained above, this result follows from examination of the proof of Theorem 2.1 in \cite{mossel2003information}.
 For the reader's convenience, we summarize the main idea of the proof.

-In the base case of a depth $1$ tree, reconstruction of the root with probability at least $99\%$ is possible provided $d$ is a suitably large constant, because by basic large deviations theory (Sanov's Theorem \cite{large-deviations}) the empirical distribution of the children will concentrate around the row of $M$ corresponding to the root label (which by assumption is distinct from all of the other rows).
-This procedure is also robust to a small amount of noise, which handles the case where $\epsilon > 0$ and in fact even if the $\epsilon$ proportion of children assigned labels by the noise process choose their labels adversarily.
-When doing the induction, the result of the reconstruction process at lower levels of the tree can therefore (by conditional independence) be modeled as the true values with a small amount of adversarial noise and this allows the same argument to show that at each level each vertex is recovered correctly with probability at least $1 - \epsilon$ (where we take $\epsilon := \delta$). \end{proof}
+In the base case of a depth $1$ tree, reconstruction of the root with probability at least $1 - \delta$ is possible provided $d$ is a suitably large constant, because by basic large deviations theory (Sanov's Theorem \cite{large-deviations}) the empirical distribution of the children will concentrate around the row of $M$ corresponding to the root label (which by assumption is distinct from all of the other rows).
+This procedure is also robust to a small amount of noise, which handles the case where $\epsilon > 0$ and in fact even if the $\epsilon$ proportion of children assigned labels by the noise process choose their labels adversarially.
+When doing the induction, the result of the reconstruction process at lower levels of the tree can therefore (by conditional independence) be modeled as the true values with a small amount of adversarial noise and this allows the same argument to show that at each level each vertex is recovered correctly with probability at least $1 - \epsilon$ (where we take $\epsilon := \delta$). \end{proof} \begin{remark}[RecMaj in Figure~\ref{fig:krr}] The RecMaj algorithm in Figure~\ref{fig:krr} corresponds to the algorithm described in the above proof sketch: i.e. a recursive algorithm which to reconstruct the coloration of a vertex, looks at the reconstructions of its children, takes the empirical distribution, and picks the corresponding row of $M$ which is closest in $\ell_2$ norm. \end{remark}